adzcai/rlbook/book/6_pg/pg.md

 linearity of expectation, consider the dropped term at a single
 timestep:
 $\E_{\tau \sim \rho_\theta} \left[ \left( \E_{a' \sim \pi(s_t)} \phi(s, a') \right) A_t^{\pi_\theta}(s_t, a_t) \right].$
-By Adam's Law, we can wrap the advantage term in a conditional expectation on the state $s_t.$ Then we already know that
+By Adam’s Law, we can wrap the advantage term in a conditional expectation on the state $s_t.$ Then we already know that
 $\E_{a \sim \pi(s)} A_t^{\pi}(s, a) = 0,$ and so this entire term
 vanishes.